 - 6.1 Increased frequency of drought across Europe lines up with climate change projections and water companies in the UK capture much less rain for our use than people assume.
-As of February 2019, 12 out of the 23 water companies operating in areas of England were classified as being under 'serious' stress (Energy Saving Trust, 2019). - Each individual in the UK currently uses on average 140 litres/person/day and total UK demand for water in the 2080s is projected to increase by between 4-18% (CCRA2, 2015). - energy.
+As of February 2019, 12 out of the 23 water companies operating in areas of England were classified as being under 'serious' stress (Energy Saving Trust, 2019). - 6.2 Each individual in the UK currently uses on average 140 litres/person/day and total UK demand for water in the 2080s is projected to increase by between 4-18% (CCRA2, 2015). - 6.3 Reducing water consumption will not only help to preserve our water sources but will also save energy.
 Approximately 15% of a typical gas-heated household's heating bill is from heating water for showers, baths and taps and the energy used to heat water for devices and appliances emits an average of 875 kg of CO2 per household per year.
 This is equivalent to the CO2 emissions from driving more than 1,700 miles in an average family car (Energy Saving Trust, 2013).
 As such, internal water consumption will be significantly reduced through the use of practical and hygienic water saving measures.